wp-plugins/stats/readme.txt

 = How long before I start seeing stats? =

 It may take as long as 20 minutes the first time you use it.
+After that they should update every 3 minutes or so.

 = Does it count my own hits? =